aome510/hackernews-TUI/README.md

 - `Story View - Front Page` displaying a list of stories in front page of Hacker News.
 - `Comment View` displaying a list of comments in a story.
-- `Story Search View` displaying a search bar and a list of stories matching the search query.
+- `Story View - Search` displaying a search bar and a list of stories matching the search query.

 ### Table of Contents